 Grief is a reaction of an individual to a significant loss.
-Shock, disbelief, anger and depression are common feature in affected individuals.
+Shock, disbelief, anger, and depression are a common feature in affected individuals.

-Grief is defined as the emotional process of copying with loss.
-This can include death of a loved one, a separation or divorce, loss of body part, loss of job & losses that results from natural & imposed disaster.
+Grief is defined as the emotional process of coping with loss.
+This can include the death of a loved one, a separation or divorce, loss of body part, loss of job & losses that result from natural & imposed disaster.

 All of these events and circumstances may leave the person with a sense of emptiness, hopelessness & detachment from the meaning that previously was found in life.

 Anticipatory grief may be seen in individuals and families who are expecting a major loss in the near future.

 Conventional grief is primarily associated with the grief that is experienced following a loss.
 This process of adapting to loss may take days, weeks or years depending on the sense of loss for the person involved.